uhellstr/OpenXtalk-gameoflife/README.md

   32-bit executables as per LiveCode documentation.

 - Added rough support for Mobile (Android)
+- Added support for iOS (8.3 and above) for iPad 2 / Air

+Todo's and Notes:

-Not tested on Windows 7 or 8 due to lack of that environment.
+Not tested on Windows 7 or 8 or 10  due to lack of that environment.
 Possibly speed up the game by minimize size of the arrays.
 Possibly speed up the graphics by not reference by name but by the short-id of a graphic.
 A simple PDF manual on how to use the program.
-There still is some code that could be redundant and moved to stack to be more global.

 Conway's game of life information
 ---------------------------------